 In October 2022, City Council directed staff to create a new Affordable Housing Trust Fund.
-The intent is to consolidate existing Inclusionary Housing in-lieu payments, and any voluntary donations, grants, and matching funds or other similar payments to support production, acquisition, maintenance, or rehabilitation of affordable housing.
+The intent is to consolidate existing Inclusionary Housing in-lieu payments, and any voluntary donations, grants, and matching funds or other similar payments into an Affordable Housing Trust Fund(s) to be used in support of the production, acquisition, maintenance, or rehabilitation of affordable housing.
 The Affordable Housing Trust Fund would complement other funding sources such as Community Development Block Grant (CDBG) and HOME funds.